RainerKlute/language-server-protocol/protocol.md

 #### Text Documents

-The current protocol is talored for textual documents which content can be represented as a string.
+The current protocol is tailored for textual documents whose content can be represented as a string.
 There is currently no support for binary documents.
 Positions inside a document (see Position definition below) are expressed as a zero-based line and character offset.
-To ensure that both client and server split the string into the same line representation the protocol specs the following end of line sequences: '\n', '\r\n' and '\r'.
+To ensure that both client and server split the string into the same line representation the protocol specifies the following end-of-line sequences: '\n', '\r\n' and '\r'.

 ```typescript
 export const EOL: string[] = ['\n', '\r\n', '\r'];